Entrepreneurship internship led to job in start-up

 Entrepreneurship connects technical skills with business

-- My role as a project manager at Vipi Cash allows me to use my technical skills from my bachelor degree, and the management skills from the Entrepreneurship programme, she says.
+- My role as a project manager at Vipi Cash allows me to use my technical skills from my bachelor degree in combination with my new management skills, she says.
 This is also the reason Bilal applied for the MSc in Entrepreneurship in the first place.

 - With the new shift to digitalization in the industry, I wanted to learn more about the business side of it.
 The courses in the Master programme is a bit of everything, from the financial aspects to the marketing side of business development.